 Although it may appear that the older we get, the higher our risk of developing OAB is, overactive bladder is really not an age-related condition.
 OAB occurs when the detrusor muscle – within the wall of the bladder – contracts involuntarily.
 This, in turn, leads to more frequent trips to the bathroom.

 There are many factors and causes of overactive bladder.
-Knowing what exactly causes your OAB can help choose a more specific treatment, which will be more effective in your case.
+Knowing what exactly causes your OAB can help you choose a more specific treatment, which will be more effective in your case.
 Some common triggers contributing to an overactive bladder include medications, neurological conditions like multiple sclerosis, diet, and infections.
-Aside from medical options, there are also some natural home remedies and exercises, which can help you better manage your overactive bladder.
+Aside from medical options, there are also some natural home remedies and exercises which can help you better manage your overactive bladder.

 Keep your weight in check

 You may not realize this, but just as being overweight can lead to general illness, it can also lead to poor bladder health.
-More weight means more pressure added on your bladder, leaving you feeling like you always have to go.
+More weight means more pressure added to your bladder, leaving you feeling like you always have to go.